isderf/prom2/README.md

 TODO List
  - Deal with Stocks that have gone off the list
  - Create new page for "old stocks"
- - Add stocks that aren't on Champions List
  - Save Holdings info somewhere...
  - Calc PE for anything with NONE (12 months dividend return / current share price)